Jeremiah Van Rensselaer: Family

 Jeremiah was descended from and married into "the best provincial families" in New York including the Livingstons, Schuylers, Van Cortlandts, Van Schaicks, and Bayards.

 His paternal grandfather was Hendrick van Rensselaer (1667–1740), director of the Eastern patent of the Rensselaerswyck manor, and his paternal grandmother was Catharina Van Brugh, daughter of merchant Johannes Pieterse Van Brugh (1624–1697).
-He had many noteworthy cousins, including Killian K. Van Rensselaer (1763–1845), who was also a U.S. Representative that served in Congress from 1803 until 1811.
+He had many noteworthy cousins, including Killian K. Van Rensselaer (1763–1845), who was also a U.S. Representative who served in Congress from 1803 until 1811.

 His maternal grandparents were Robert Livingston Jr. (1663–1725) and Margarita Schuyler (b.
 1682).
 His maternal great-grandparents were Pieter Schuyler (1657–1724), the first Mayor of Albany, and Engeltie Van Schaick (d.
 1689).

 Career

 Van Rensselaer became a land agent, merchant, and surveyor.
-He owned slaves.
+According to the 1790 and 1800 U.S. censuses, his household included three slaves.
 In 1766, he was a signer of the constitution of the Albany Sons of Liberty and became a member of the Albany Committee of Safety.
 During the American Revolutionary War he was commissioned as an ensign in the third regiment of the New York Line where he served as a paymaster.

 He was elected to the First United States Congress and served from March 4, 1789, to March 3, 1791, but lost his bid for reelection to the Second Congress to James Gordon.
+He later ran for the 7th congressional district in 1793, losing to Federalist nominee Henry Glen.

 In 1789, he was member of the New York State Assembly.
 In 1791, he was a member of the first board of directors of the Bank of Albany, and from 1798 through 1806, served as president of the bank.
 He was a presidential elector in 1800, voting for Thomas Jefferson and Aaron Burr.

 Van Rensselaer was Lieutenant Governor of New York from 1801 to 1804, serving under Governor George Clinton.
 He was curator of the Evangelical Lutheran Seminary at Albany in 1804.